Redevelopment efforts finally bringing new life to downtown Niagara Falls

 "Now it's the kind of place that young professionals or maybe empty nesters end up wanting to live," said Vilardo.
 "You need the population in order to support the businesses, and you need the businesses to attract the people to want to live near."

-And now, major developers such as TM Montante Development, Savarino Development and Arista Development are involved in SLAP projects.
+And now, major developers such as TM Montante Development, Savarino Development and Arista Development are involved in the state's Strategic Land Acquisition Program projects.

 Two Erie County companies that have been involved in previous Niagara Falls developments will have the chance for more work in the city's Third and Main Street corridors.